-Partnership and rental opportunities with local employers.
+1. Help local employers and workers.
 Gallatin county is experiencing a worker shortage because there is nowhere for employees to live.
-By renting local, you give a frontline worker a home and bring economic stability to local business owners.
+By renting local, you bring economic stability to local business owners.

-Reduction of traffic and emissions as commuter travel from Bozeman is reduced.
-Currently, 80% of Big Sky’s workforce commutes.
+2. Reduce traffic and emissions as commuter travel from Bozeman is reduced.
+Currently, 78% of Big Sky’s workforce commutes.

-Alternative Accommodations for Owners’ Short Big Sky Visits.
+4. Enjoy alternative accommodations for Short Big Sky Visits.
 With flexible lease options and alternative accommodations made available by local lodging providers, you can still RENT LOCAL and visit the mountains you love.